-Add a simple rope and hula hoop activity to your oudoor play space for imaginative play and gross-motor development.
+Add a simple rope and hula hoop activity to your outdoor play space for imaginative play and gross-motor development.

-Best of all, it was quick to set up, and it didn’t cost a thing, because I already had the hoola hoops and the rope.
+This activity was quick and easy to set up, and it didn’t cost a thing, because I already had the hula hoops and the rope.
 I simply strung a very long length of rope over our clothes-line, and tied a hula hoop to each end of the rope.

 This simple contraption provided hours of physical play for the hooligans during the week or two that it was rigged up.